Here’s where you can say gluten tag to the good stuff.

 Everyone’s favourite Mexican street food joint – but surely it’s heavy on the gluten?
 Actually no, loaded tacos made with soft corn tortillas, lemon and chilli seabass and veggie burritos make Lucha Libre a little slice of gluten free heaven.

 The Good Catch

 Fish and chips are a national treasure that by law we should have to eat once a week.
 Thanks to the guys at The Good Catch every Monday is officially GF night – head to one of Liverpool’s finest chippys and get stuck in.

 Are you ready for it?
 Halloumi fries are gluten free!
 Not only that, their famous sweet potato fries and falafel bowl are also gluten free.
 It’s time to have a Hafla party.
-They’re about to open their first place on Lark Lane but for now you can catch them at Baltic Market.
+They’re got their own place on Lark Lane but or you can catch them at Baltic Market.

 Lovelocks ‘want to keep their friends fed’ that’s why they serve something for everyone, including their coeliac mates so you’ll find plenty of GF options at this mega cute café – including brownies to die for.

 There’s nothing like indulging in an afternoon tea to make you feel like a proper grown up, and at the Panoramic not only can they provide a GF one (with a couple of days’ notice) they will also throw in one of the best views in town.